sniemeyer1/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies

-May use Java, SpringBoot, MySQL, Thymeleaf
-OR
 MERN stack with Handlebars for templating.
--I haven't decided yet.
+(MongoDB, Express, React, Node)

 ### What I'll Have to Learn

-How to implement Google Maps API, review and relearn a ton of what i've already covered in the class
+How to implement Google Maps API, review some of the MERN technologies- which I've briefly covered in tutorials.

 ### Project Tracker